 to create a barrier between your brackets and the inside of your mouth.
 There

 are several ways to do this.
-The most common is to use dental wax.
+The most common is to use dental wax (also called orthodontic wax).
 Your dentist

 probably gave you some dental wax.
 Just break off a little bit with your